Cloud Service >> Knowledgebase >> General >> What are the Different Layers of Cloud Architecture?

 Numerous data centers can exist within a single cloud, and innumerable clouds might share a single data center.

 So that's a tiered description of cloud architecture.
 Every cloud architecture must follow this layering.
-However, depending on the type of cloud we are deploying, the difference between layers 3 and 4 may be diluted slightly.
+However, depending on the types of cloud architecture we deploy, the difference between layers 3 and 4 may be slightly diluted.

 Types of Cloud Architecture